Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

-\subsection{Experiment 2}
+\subsection{Experiment 3}

-\paragraph{Simulator (Noisy Camera Model)} We adopt a noisy camera model similar to the one presented in \citet{ramesh2022gatsbi}.
+\paragraph{Probabilistic Model} We adopt a noisy camera model similar to the one presented in \citet{ramesh2022gatsbi}.
 First, the input image is clipped to the range $[-1, 1]$.
 Next, we use scikit-image \citep{scikit-image} to add Poisson noise to the image, then filter it using a Gaussian filter from SciPy \citep{2020SciPy-NMeth} with a standard deviation $\sigma$ for the Gaussian kernel.
 The result is a blurred image with identical size as the input image.